 One thing many people do not realize is that hippos do not swim but bounce on the bottom of rivers and lakes.

-They graze at night consuming large amount of grass per day and wipe out vegetation if they are great in numbers as they are in Queen Elizabeth Park where in the late 1950’s a hippo cull took place to restore the vegetation and cause other wildlife to return to the area.
+They graze at night consuming a large amount of grass per day and wipe out vegetation if they are high in numbers as they are in Queen Elizabeth Park where in the late 1950s a hippo cull took place to restore the plant and cause other wildlife to return to the area.

-Wild Swine: The one you will see most often in Uganda’s game parks and wildlife reserves is the lovable warthog.
-Grey in color, nice tusks, seen in family groups, trotting around with their tails raised up, it just makes you smile.
-They are most often found in savannah parks such as Lake Mburo National Park, Murchison Falls National Park and Queen Elizabeth National Parks.
+The one you will see most often in Uganda’s game parks and wildlife reserves is the lovable warthog.
+Grey in color, beautiful tusks, seen in family groups, trotting around with their tails raised, it just makes you smile.
+They are most often found in savannah parks such as Lake Mburo National Park, Murchison Falls National Park, and Queen Elizabeth National Parks.

 Then there is the Giant Forest Hog which is the largest of the wild swine found in Africa.
-Again they have nocturnal habits and live inside of forest, you might be able to spot them by day in Queen Elizabeth National Park along the Channel drive.
+Again they have nocturnal habits and live inside of the forest.
+You might be able to spot them by day in Queen Elizabeth National Park along the Channel drive.

-Zebra: This lovely striped horse is found in two national parks in Uganda which are Lake Mburo and Kidepo Valley National Park.
+This lovely, stubborn, striped horse is found in two national parks in Uganda, which are Lake Mburo and Kidepo Valley National Park.
 The Burchell Zebra is commonly found all over eastern and southern Africa.
-You can see them in large groups, but they are usually various made up of family groups consisting of one stallion, five mares and offspring.
+You can see them in large groups, but they are usually variously made up of family groups consisting of one stallion, five mares, and offspring.

-Though the zebras are lovely to look at and many people enjoy watching and viewing them, they have a grumpy and quite feisty disposition and when colonialist tried to use them as domestic animals they failed.
-I think it is much nicer to watch them in the wild then maybe on some farmyard.
+Though the zebras are lovely to look at and many people enjoy watching and viewing them, they have a grumpy and quite feisty disposition, and when colonialist tried to use them as domestic animals, they failed.
+I think it is much more beautiful to watch them in the wild then maybe on some farmyard.